GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-1_rhino-interface.md

 ![various geometry](images/12-1/geo-populated.png#img-full)
 *Assorted Geometry*

 Typing out entire commands can take a while.
 To speed things up, Rhino will **auto-complete** as you type: the command it predicts will appear after what you've typed so far, and can be executed as usual with `ENTER` or `SPACEBAR`.
-Other commands beginning with or just containing what you've typed will be listed below, and these can be selected either with the mouse or with the up and down arrows on your keyboard.
+Other commands beginning with, or just containing, what you've typed will be listed below, and these can be selected either with the mouse or with the up and down arrows on your keyboard.

 ![auto-complete](images/12-1/predictive-text.gif#img-full)
 *Command Prompt auto-completion*